South Bend Spinal Cord Injury Lawyer

 A South Bend spinal cord injury lawyer from Blackburn Romey will represent you and fight on your behalf.
 We will work to recover fair compensation for your injuries.

+Financial Impact: Victims and their families are faced with large hospital bills owning to the need for extensive medical treatment.
+Victims may also require in-home care, physical therapy, ventilators, wheelchairs, and other equipment.
+These expenses can add up quickly and last for the victim’s lifetime.
 Many spinal cord accident victims aren’t able to return to work following their injuries.
 They are not only faced with more expenses but are also not able to work and make a living.
 This can be a great loss to the accident victim as well as their loved ones especially if they were the primary breadwinner.

+Overall, spinal damage can result in profound and lasting impacts, influencing nearly every area of an individual’s life.
 If your spinal cord injury was the result of the reckless or negligent actions of another party, you may be eligible to recover compensation for your injuries.
 Contact Blackburn Romey and schedule a consultation with an experienced South Bend spinal cord injury lawyer and learn whether you have a valid claim.
 Our team will represent you through every stage of the process of seeking compensation for your injuries and damages.

 How Much Time Do I Have to File a Spinal Cord Injury Claim?